Wiredcraft/bunyan-logger/README.md

 # bunyan-logger

-bunyan-logger is a simple wraped bunyan logger lib
+bunyan-logger is a simple wraped bunyan logger library.

 **Note**!
-Require Node version beyond 4.0
+Requires Node version 4.0 or later

 ## Introduction

-There is a lot logger lib, but if you want to logging both request and server info, and you want this lib be easy change logger streams.
+There are a lot of logger libraries, but if you want to log both request and server information, and you want to easily change logger streams then bunyan-logger can be useful for you.

-Then this is want bunyan-logger doing.
-Fields are added automatically: "name", "pid", "hostname", "time" and "v"
+Fields that are added automatically: "name", "pid", "hostname", "time" and "v".

 ## Features